callensvalerian/ETHOnline-Hackathon-NFT/README.md

 - install openzeppelin contracts using npm install @openzeppelin/contracts
 - install chai: npm install chai
 - install chai-as-promised: npm install chai-as-promised
+- install for deploying contracts: npm install @truffle/hdwallet-provider and npm install dotenv

 - migrate contracts: truffle migrate --reset
 - test contracts: truffle test
+- if you want to deploy it to a testnet or mainnet, create a .env file in the project root directory, with the following line:
+  MNEMONIC="my twelve words"

 To test the front end: